cryptoticket/react-native-push-notification/README.md

 - **notificationId**: notification id.
 We need this id in case we would want to modify a notification.
 - **template**: template id.
 There are 2 templates available:
 	- PushNotificationAndroid.TEMPLATE_COMMON: standard push notification with title and message,
 	- PushNotificationAndroid.TEMPLATE_EVENT: push notification with custom template.
-Consists of: button with checkmark, small media image, title and text.
-When your app receive a remote notification with `media` data attribute then PushNotificationAndroid.TEMPLATE_EVENT will be used.
+Consists of: button with checkmark, small media image, url that should be opened on notification content click, title and text.
+When your app receive a remote notification with `media` or `url` data attributes then PushNotificationAndroid.TEMPLATE_EVENT will be used.
 - **channelId**: channel id.
 By default you should use the one from android manifest (as remote notifications use the same one).
 - **data**: notification data attributes.
 - **priority(optional)**: notification priority.
 Android >= 8 (SDK >= 26) uses notification channels to set priority.
 Android < 8 (SDK < 26) sets priority directly on a notification.
 So this priority field is for compatibility with Android < 8 (SDK < 26).
 Available notification priorities: